 Skinner Museum 75

-MHCAM celebrates the landmark bequest of the Joseph Allen Skinner Museum to the College in 1946 with back-to-back solo exhibitions: Lenka Clayton—Comedy Plus Tragedy (September 28, 2021 through May 29, 2022) and vanessa german—THE RAREST BLACK WOMAN ON THE PLANET EARTH (September 2, 2022 through May 28, 2023; previews began September 2, 2022).
+MHCAM celebrates the landmark bequest of the Joseph Allen Skinner Museum to the College in 1946 with back-to-back solo exhibitions: Lenka Clayton—Comedy Plus Tragedy (September 28, 2021 through May 29, 2022) and vanessa german—THE RAREST BLACK WOMAN ON THE PLANET EARTH (October 13, 2022 through May 28, 2023; previews began September 2, 2022).

 This exhibition series celebrates the landmark bequest of the Joseph Allen Skinner Museum to the College in 1946.
 Comprising back-to-back solo exhibitions of the work of Lenka Clayton and vanessa german, Skinner Museum 75 reanimates and reorients collection objects and their stories through the these artists’ unique creative practices.